open-mmlab/mmsegmentation/README.md

 v0.26.0 was released in 7/1/2022:

-- Support PyTorch backend on MLU
+- Update New SegFormer models on ADE20K
+- Dedicated MMSegWandbHook for MMSegmentation to use wandb visualization tool

 Please refer to [changelog.md](docs/en/changelog.md) for details and release history.